HP41/ansible-cups/README.md

     * Creates a user account which will run the cups-lpd process.
     * Installs `xinetd` to run cups-lpd as a service.
 Uses the cups-lpd template file to create the final xinetd config.
 * Configuring CUPS:
-    * Uses the template in the role to build the final config file(s) and paste it in the final location
+    * If templates for cupsd.conf, cups-browsed.conf and snmp.conf are provided they'll be built and copied over
-    * It builds the following files: cupsd.conf, cups-browsed.conf and snmp.conf in /etc/cups/
+    * If SSL certs are provided it'll copy them over to the proper location.

 ### Install PPDs
 * Creates `/opt/share/ppd` where CUPS looks for PPDs that are manually copied over.